grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/configuration-editor.md

   - e2e
   - data-source
   - configuration editor
-sidebar_position: 30
+sidebar_position: 10
 ---

-# Introduction
+## Introduction

-Testing the configuration of a Data Source plugin is usually straight forward.
 This guide provides examples on how to test the configuration editor and the health check for backend and frontend Data Source plugins.

-## Testing the configuration editor
+### Testing the configuration editor

-In the following example, we're testing that a certain field is being displayed only in case a certain checkbox is checked.
+In the following example, we're testing that a field is being displayed only in case a certain checkbox is checked.

 ```ts
 test('should display custom field when `Show custom field` radio button is clicked ', async ({